levabala/nScreeps/README.md

 transport.js - creeps who transport energy from storage to spawn and extension's.

-# What need make yet:
+# What need make yet
 1. Split harvester's //finish
 2. Transfer's from link to link. //finish
 3. Finish logic for guard's, archer's and healer's! =)